 One glance at the third generation of the reborn Mini Cooper and you know what you’re looking at.
 Where other modern interpretations of classic vehicles have come across as little more than a pastiche, the Mini has always remained true to the design of the original.

 It all starts with the chrome grille, which instantly apes that of the 1959 original Mini.
-Either side of this are large round headlights, which contain daytime running light rings and sit in cut-outs in the bonnet.
+On either side of this are large round headlights, which contain daytime running light rings and sit in cut-outs in the bonnet.
 The windscreen is almost vertical – after all, the Mini is more about style than efficiency – which gives a decent view out.

 The flat side and frameless windows shout ‘Mini’, and at the rear there’s a tailgate (the original car had a drop-down boot opening) that’s flanked by a couple of multi-use taillights.
 In later cars, these are styled like Union flags in case you weren’t aware of the Mini’s British heritage.